4d/docs/website/translated_docs/es/FormObjects/properties_BackgroundAndBorder.md

 ```
 ![](assets/en/FormObjects/listbox_styles1.png)

-Next you want to color the cells with negative values in dark orange.
+A continuación, quiere colorear las celdas con valores negativos en naranja oscuro.
 To do this, you set a background color array for each column, for example <>_BgndColor_1, <>_BgndColor_2 and <>_BgndColor_3.
 The values of these arrays have priority over the ones set in the list box properties as well as those of the general background color array:

 ```4d
  <>_BgndColorsCol_3{2}:=0x00FF8000 // dark orange